 There was a systematic difference between dates with respect to screen type (first/subsequent) and therefore also with respect to age.
 Table 5 shows screen type by date.
 It can be seen that generally less than 20% of episodes were first time invitations.
-However, for 25th February, 47% were first-time invitations, for the 26th February 80% were first time, for 29th February, 49%, and for 1st March, 67%.
-The same pattern was seen for all five hubs, and this had implications for the age of the invitees: first time invitations were predominantly aged 59-64 years around the end of February and the beginning of March.
+However, for 25th February, 47% were first-time invitations, for the 26th February, 80% were first time, for 29th February, 49%, and for 1st March, 67%.
+The same pattern was seen for all five hubs, and this had implications for the age of the invitees: first time invitees were predominantly aged 59-64 years around the end of February and the beginning of March.
 Since first screens are associated with lower participation, the randomisation unit may have had some prior confounding with the outcome.

-The pattern of median time in days to return of kit against IMD Quintile was exactly the same in each treatment arm – 14 days in the four lowest quintiles of deprivation and 13 in the highest.
+The pattern of median time in days to return of kit against IMD quintile was exactly the same in each treatment arm – 14 days in the four lowest quintiles of deprivation and 13 in the highest.
 The rate of spoilt kits rose from 0.6% in the least deprived quintile to 1.3% in the most, and the rate of non-delivered kits rose from 32.2% to 55.8%.
 Bayesian multilevel modelling similar to that carried out for participation showed that intervention had no significant effect on either rate, nor did the intervention effect vary significantly by IMD quintile.

 Discussion

-In this cluster-randomised trial with almost 400,000 subjects, we found at best a modest effect of GP practice endorsement with the FOBt kit on participation, with 59.4% participation in the intervention group and 58.7% in the control group.
+In this cluster-randomised trial with almost 400,000 subjects, we found at best a modest effect on participation of GP endorsement with the FOBt kit, with 59.4% participation in the intervention group and 58.7% in the control group.
 This was consistent with the result of the first ASCEND trial, of GP endorsement on the initial invitation letter, which showed a participation proportion of 58.2% compared to 57.5% in the control group [9].
 We had hypothesised that the increased uptake due to the intervention might have a different effect by socioeconomic status.
 However, there was no significant heterogeneity of the effect by IMD quintile.

 We observed a systematic difference between days with respect to the invited population.
 Around the end of February and the beginning of March 2016, a higher proportion of younger and first time potential screenees were invited.
 Given the lower participation at first round observed both here and elsewhere [10], this constitutes a confounding risk.

 While the cluster-randomisation option is attractive in very large-scale population trials in prevention and screening, the results here give a salutary warning that it is not without hidden costs.
 The use of a mixed model analysis allows for additional variation to pure sampling error among clusters, but does not adequately adjust for the systematic difference observed here.
 Before choosing such a design, careful advance checking of assumptions with respect to both random and systematic differences among clusters is essential.
-Heterogeneities among randomisation units may inform further stratification, exclusion policy or indeed a decision not to use the cluster randomisation design or define randomisation units differently.
+Heterogeneities among randomisation units may inform further stratification, exclusion policy, or indeed a decision not to use the cluster randomisation design or to define randomisation units differently.